06 Sep BackupAssist and Wasabi Cloud Storage for MSP’s

 A new Cloud Backup job can be created by launching the Cloud Wizard in the BackupAssist Interface at New -> Cloud Backup.

-The Bucket Name you enter in the job should be unique for each back up job you create but, because of the Wasabi policy you created above, must start with the customer specific string you decided on ie. ‘bloggs-company-‘ in order that the user is allowed to create and access the bucket.
+The Bucket Name you enter in the job should be unique for each backup job you create but, because of the Wasabi policy you created above, must start with the customer specific string you decided on earlier.

-For restoring files from a Wasabi backup, you just use the standard restore features built into the BackupAssist console:-
+For restoring files from a Wasabi backup, you can use the standard restore features built into the BackupAssist console:-

 RECOVER -> Files/Apps -> Local and Network files

-Your backup should be listed in the backup jobs that have run recently (if your job isn’t listed, you can use the ‘Discover Backups’ button, click the cloud button and enter your Wasabi credentials).
+Your backup should be listed in the backup jobs that have run recently (if your job isn’t listed or if you are trying to restore to a new PC running BackupAssist, you can use the ‘Discover Backups’ button, click the cloud button and enter your Wasabi credentials).

 Then click on your job to view the contents of the bucket in Wasabi (note: if you encrypted the job, which is recommended, you’ll be asked for the encryption password at this point).